 Noise-cancelling headphones.
 The trick is they have to be noise cancelling!
 A regular headset is ok, but to keep out the screaming infants and that guy behind you that sneezes like he’s been hit by a bus, you need the good ones.
 Most people recommend Bose, but if you can’t afford them, anything with a padded ear will help.

-Multiboard power strip.
-I only travel with one power plug adapter (see my post here for what plugs are used around the world) and I can charge everything at once.
+Bring a multiboard power strip.
+I only travel with one power plug adapter (see my post here for what plugs are used around the world) and I can charge everything at once with my multiboard.
 It takes up almost no room at all and I can even use my hair straighteners if I need to be so flash.

 Washing powder.
-If I’m travelling for more than about 10 days I’m going to need to do laundry, but buying laundry powder is pretty tricky in a small enough container and washing clothes with hotel shampoo just doesn’t cut it.
-I take a small bag of Persil (yes I know what it looks like!) and can wash my smalls in basins all over the world.
+If I’m travelling for more than about 10 days I’m going to need to do laundry, but buying laundry powder is pretty tricky in a small enough container and washing clothes with hotel shampoo just doesn’t cut it beyond and emergency stop gap.
+I take a small bag of Persil (yes I know what the white powder looks like!) and can wash my smalls in basins all over the world.

 Drying laundry in your room.
 Most of you probably already know this, but it was a revelation to me when my cousin Kate started rolling her wrung out but wet laundry in towels and twisting them.
 I now lay them onto a dry towel, roll, and because it’s a huge bath towel, I stand on it to absorb as much moisture as possible, then hang them on coat hangers in front of the AC.
 It’s important the AC is on – they’ll dry in a jiffy!

-Plastic bag.
-One or two plastic bags are handy for things like dirty shoes, wet togs (bathing suits!) and even dirty laundry.
+Pack a plastic (or eco-friendly) bag.
+One or two plastic bags are handy for things like dirty shoes, wet togs (bathing suits!) and dirty laundry.

-Photo of passport on my phone.
+Have a photo of your passport on your phone.
 This has been handy more than once when I’ve needed to send my passport info to a travel agent and I have it right there on my phone to email from anywhere.
 But mainly it’s going to come in handy should your passport ever get stolen and you need to report it.

 Avoid data roaming.
 Unless you have a plan.
-I use Vodafone from New Zealand and on the Red Plan I can roam in many countries for $5 per day.
-That more than covers me for as much data as I need – including using my phone as a hot spot to blog and use the internet on my computer.
+I use Vodafone from New Zealand and I can roam in many countries for $5 per day.
+That gives me access to my full data plan from home so I often use my phone as a hot spot to blog and use the internet on my computer.
 If you don’t have this plan, make sure you have turned data roaming off and use free Wifi spots.